 With the improved temporary sign process, business should be directed to the process for approval.
-Notice of the improved process should be directed to businesses (e.g., via the Chamber of Commerce

-And any town administered email systems) and enforcement of non-complying temporary signs should be enhanced and consistent.
+Notice of the improved process should be directed to businesses (e.g., via the Chamber of Commerce) and enforcement of non-complying temporary signs should be enhanced and consistent.
 Lack of consistency in enforcement was a concern raised by businesses.
 The improved signage process should be made accessible through the town website.
-The process should be visible and easily accessed by applicants.
-In fact, the vetting and approval process for all applications should be streamlined to allow for more timely processing.
+Termporary signs that do not conform to permitting could be removed by zoning enforcement.

-The EDC has created a "sign guidebook "identifying the various types of signs and showing examples to familiarize business owners with sign nomenclature, and to provide guidance on permissible signage by town zone.
+The EDC has created a "sign guidebook "identifying the various types of signs and showing examples to familiarize business owners with sign nomenclature.
 This guidebook should be available as part of the permit application process.
+If the town struggles with enforcement of temporary signage requirements consideration could be had to demanding a credit card for approval and failure to comply with the requirements after written notice of violation would result in an automatic credit card charge.